darraghoriordan/darragh-oriordan-com/src/pages/2019/07/30/winston-log-full-object/index.md

 ---
-title: How to log objects in winston (hint...
+title: How to log full objects in winston (hint...
 Use meta data)
 category: 'development'
 cover: header.jpg
 date: '2019-07-30T17:12:33'